David Wilkie (swimmer): National and international success

-In 1969 Wilkie swam representing Britain for the first time in an international swimming contest swimming against the Russian 200-metre breaststroke world record-holder Nikolai Pankin.
+In 1969, Wilkie swam representing Britain for the first time in an international swimming contest, where he came up against the Russian 200-metre breaststroke world record-holder Nikolai Pankin.

 Wilkie broke the British record for the 200-metre breaststroke in an international match against Denmark in July 1970.
 He then won a bronze medal in front of his home crowd in the 1970 Commonwealth Games in Edinburgh in the 200-metre breaststroke breaking his own British record again.
-He wore a swim cap for that event during the commonwealth games, making him the first elite swimmer to wear one in a major competition.
+He wore a swim cap for that event during the Commonwealth Games, making him the first elite swimmer to wear one in a major competition.

-In 1970 the Scottish Amateur Swimming Association awarded Wilkie the Nancy Riach Memorial Medal Award (awarded to the person who has the done the most to enhance or uphold the prestige of Scottish Swimming during the year) and the W.G.
+In 1970, the Scottish Amateur Swimming Association awarded Wilkie the Nancy Riach Memorial Medal Award (awarded to the person who has the done the most to enhance or uphold the prestige of Scottish Swimming during the year) and the W.G.
 Todd Cup and Prize (Junior Swimmer of the Year).
 This was the first time in the Association's history that both awards had gone to the same person in the same year.
 Wilkie continued to hold the Nancy Riach award every year from 1972 to 1976.

 At the Scottish national long course championships in 1972, Wilkie won five events.
 However Wilkie's world breakthrough came when he won silver in the 200-metre breaststroke at the 1972 Summer Olympics in Munich, Germany, in a European record time of 2:23:67 in spite of being ranked only 25th in the world.
 He also broke the Scottish record times for the 100-metre breaststroke and the 200-metre individual medley.

 Starting in 1973, Wilkie was studying and swimming in the United States.
 He won the World Championship for 200-metre breaststroke in Belgrade, Yugoslavia, and broke the world record.

 At the 1974 Commonwealth Games in Christchurch, New Zealand, he won a gold in the 200-metre breaststroke, a second gold in the 200-metre individual medley, and a silver in the 100-metre breaststroke.
 Also in 1974 at the European Championships in Vienna, Austria, he won a gold in the 200-metre individual medley in a world record time.
 He also won gold for the 200-metre breaststroke and silver as a member of the British 4x100-metre medley relay team.
 From 1972 to 1976 he was unbeaten in 200-metre breaststroke races.